GetBlok-io/ergo-smartpooling-contracts/README.md

 ### Command Box
 The Command Box allows us even more flexibility in payment schemes.
-The Command Box will allow SmartPool Operators to inject extra funds into the SmartPool to perform even more complex payments.
+The Command Box will allow SmartPool Operators to inject extra funds into the SmartPool to perform more complex payment mechanisms.
 Another important part of the Command Box is that it is inherently spent in the consensus transaction.
 Unlike the member payouts and pool fees, this means that the Command Box directly affects whether or not a valid consensus transaction may occur.